toastal/Curried-Functional-Pipelines-and-Ramda-Slides/README.md

 //=> 12
 ```

-It's pretty ugly ...imagine if we didn't have to do this step.
+It’s pretty ugly …imagine if we didn't have to do this step.

 * * *